 Because of these differing consumption patterns and cultivation choices of the European powers, the connotations of the words “cocoa” and “cacao” have themselves changed.
 When you think of cacao you likely think of the fruit and the nibs.
 But when you think of cocoa you likely think of cheap chocolate and sweet cocoa drinks, furthering the implied difference between cocoa and cacao.

-What Makes Cacao and Cocoa Different?
+What Makes Cacao and Cocoa Different (Usage)?

 Anyone who tells you that “cocoa“ often contains sugar or hydrogenated oils is very ill-informed.
 It’s like saying that peanuts contains salt and sugar just because some peanut butter does.
 Just as not all products labelled “cacao” should be prized, not should all those labelled “cocoa” be rebuked.
 The difference between cacao and cocoa is purely linguistic & stylistic.

 Because of the British, French, and American origins of most chocolate products throughout the 20th century, most people think of cocoa as the base material for chocolate.
 Some may even think it’s interchangeable with chocolate.
 It’s even in the name of that sweet, warm beverage you slurp on cold winter nights, and on the ingredients list of every brownie recipe.
 But hot cocoa and cocoa powder are not the only products we consume made from Theobroma cacao; they’re just some of the most common.